Centurion360/Centurion360/README.md

 I also run other business activities.
 I am the owner and lead developer of the FiveM Roleplay server called [StateV](https://statev.pl/). <br>
 I specialise in LUA, which connects with FiveM and allows me to code a variety of different resources.
 I'm also familiar with HTML, CSS, Javascript and MySQL.
 I'm also learning React (Typescript) to create unique interfaces for a variety of applications.

+### Contact with me
+You can contact with me by my [Discord](https://discord.com/users/406761556123189248) - Click on the link!

 ### Projects I'm working on
 Below are the projects I'm working on, and in the future my work will also be here
 - [StateV Roleplay](https://statev.pl/) - My Roleplay server on FiveM (Polish Language)